kristopherkyle/corpus-analysis-python/super_secret/webscrapeex2.md

-# Webscraping Exercise 1: Extract Relevant URLs from Wikipedia
+# Webscraping Exercises 1-2: Extract Relevant URLs from Wikipedia

 In this exercise, the goal is to extract urls from a particular section of a Wikipedia page.
 This task involves examining the html structure of a page and extracting the desired links (but ONLY the desired ones).